A Member of the Assemblies of Charismatic Orthodox of America

 We anoint the sick with oil and lay on hands (James 5:14–15), believing that healing may be physical, emotional, or spiritual.
 Exorcisms are conducted not as spectacle, but after investigation by the bishop.
 The Church ministers deliverance only under proper authority.

-All R.O.C.K. ministers are trained through our official partner, the Theological Seminary of Kentucky.
+All ACOOA ministers are trained through our official partner, the Theological Seminary of Kentucky.
 Each minister is required to hold a degree in theology—Associate for deacons, Bachelor's for pastors, Master's for bishops, and PhD for archbishops.
 This ensures academic rigor, doctrinal integrity, and spiritual maturity in all who serve.

 The seminary is under the leadership of Archbishop Shane Johnson, who also teaches courses in Christology, Ecclesiology, and Charismatic Orthodoxy.

-R.O.C.K.
-Church of Livingston is a beacon of sacramental life, spiritual formation, and relentless outreach.
+Our church is a beacon of sacramental life, spiritual formation, and relentless outreach.
 We are the Church in action, preaching, healing, discipling, confessing, communing, and sending.

 We invite you to not only attend—but to belong.
 To confess.
 To be healed.
 To be baptized.
 To commune.
 To serve.